sriyogesh94/dcos-docs/1.9/installing/custom/cli.md

     mkdir -p genconf
     ```

-2. Create a `ip-detect` script
+2. Create an `ip-detect` script.

-    In this step you create an IP detect script to broadcast the IP address of each node across the cluster.
+    In this step, an IP detect script is created.
+This script reports the IP address of each node across the cluster.
 Each node in a DC/OS cluster has a unique IP address that is used to communicate between nodes in the cluster.
 The IP detect script prints the unique IPv4 address of a node to STDOUT each time DC/OS is started on the node.

+    **Important:**

-    **Important:** The IP address of a node must not change after DC/OS is installed on the node.
-For example, the IP address must not change when a node is rebooted or if the DHCP lease is renewed.
-If the IP address of a node does change, the node must be [wiped and reinstalled][7].
+    - The IP address of a node must not change after DC/OS is installed on the node.
+For example, the IP address should not change when a node is rebooted or if the DHCP lease is renewed.
+If the IP address of a node does change, the node must be [wiped and reinstalled](/docs/1.9/installing/custom/uninstall/).
+    - The script must return the same IP address as specified in the `config.yaml`.
+For example, if the private master IP is specified as `10.2.30.4` in the `config.yaml`, your script should return this same value when run on the master.

-    Create an IP detection script for your environment and save as `genconf/ip-detect`.
+    Create an IP detect script for your environment and save as `genconf/ip-detect`.
 This script needs to be `UTF-8` encoded and have a valid [shebang](https://en.wikipedia.org/wiki/Shebang_%28Unix%29) line.
 You can use the examples below.

     *   #### Use the AWS Metadata Server